01 of 04

 The white varieties need to be blanched, by covering the head with its leaves.
 The purple varieties get their color from anthocyanin, an antioxidant.
 Unfortunately, both the color and the benefits disappear with cooking.
-And a happy accident lead to the orange cauliflowers, which have a higher percentage of beta carotene.
+And a happy accident leads to the orange cauliflowers, which have a higher percentage of beta-carotene.

 - Leaves: The thick, oval leaves have a pronounced mid-rib and veins.
 The leaves and stem of cauliflower are both edible.

 - Flowers: The cauliflower head is composed of tightly packed flower buds, often referred to as curds.
 The actual flowers of the cauliflower are the familiar 4 petals in a cross shape that give this family of vegetables the name cruciferous.

 Cauliflower plants are biennial, although they may bolt to seed in their first season because of weather fluctuations.
 However, if you want to save seeds, you will need to leave some plants unharvested, perhaps over the winter, with some protection from the cold.